nickjbrowning/cscs-docs/docs/software/sciapps/lammps.md

 uenv start --view develop-gpu lammps/2024:v2
 ```

-### Running LAMMPS+kokkos on the HPC Platform
+### Running LAMMPS with Kokkos on the HPC Platform

-To start  a job, two bash scripts are potentially required: a [SLURM] submission script, and a wrapper for numacontrol which sets up cpu and memory binding:
+To start  a job, two bash scripts are potentially required: a [SLURM] submission script, and a wrapper for `numactl` which sets up CPU and memory binding:

 submission script: